dsaidgovsg/spark-custom/README.md

 Alpine.

 This set-up follows how Spark maintains their releases.
-As such, it builds for the most recent two major.minor versions in the CI.
+As such, it builds for the most recent two release versions in the CI.
 All older versions are removed from the list to build, but the already-built images will continue to remain in the DockerHub repository and should remain usable.

 Also, this set-up is able to use a fixed-up `hive-exec-1.2.1.spark2.jar` for Hadoop 3 when using integration with Hive.

 The current build arguments are supported:

-- `SPARK_VERSION`: Full semver value of Spark to use.
-Example `2.4.0`.
+- `SPARK_VERSION`: `x.y.z` version of Spark to use.
+Example `2.4.3`.
-- `HADOOP_VERSION`: Full server value of Hadoop to use.
+- `HADOOP_VERSION`: `x.y.z` of Hadoop to use.
 Example `3.1.0`.
+- `PYTHON_VERSION`: `x.y` server value of Hadoop to use.
+Example `3.7`.
 - `WITH_HIVE`: Defaults to `"true"`.
 Install the integrated Hive at version `1.2.1-spark2`.
 - `WITH_PYSPARK`: Defaults to `"true"`.
-Installs both Python 2 and 3 into the
-  image, together with the standard `pyspark` package.
+Installs the `pyspark` package.

 ## How to Apply Travis Template